 Many of the rooms on campus are occupied by summer school students, camps and of course, Orientation attendees.
 However, there will be sample rooms available for viewing.

-If you have submitted your housing contract along with your $100 enrollment deposit, you will receive your room assignment along with your future roommate’s name and phone number prior to Orientation.
+If you have submitted your housing application along with your $100 enrollment deposit, you will receive your room assignment along with your future roommate’s name and contact information prior to Orientation.

 When you contact your roommate, you can determine if you will both be attending the same Orientation.
 If this is the case, you can then make arrangements to meet.
 If you would like to room with your future roommate at Orientation, you will need to make arrangements to meet on the morning of Orientation to pass through the line together prior to picking up your room keys.
 This will ensure that you room together during your Orientation stay.

-First time freshman students will have their schedules created for them before they arrive at Orientation.
-They will receive those schedules on Saturday before leaving campus.
-If you are a transfer student, you will have advisement and receive your schedule on Friday.
+First-time freshman students will have their class schedules created for them before they arrive at Orientation.
+You will receive those schedules on Saturday before leaving campus.
+If you are a transfer student, you will be advised and receive your schedule on Friday afternoon.